 The Most Common Type of Solo Traveling

 Can you guess the most common type of solo traveling?
-If you guess Guided Solo Traveler, you’d be correct.
+If you guess Guided Solo Traveler, by using Organized Tours, you’d be correct.
 Most people choose structure and security over mystery.
 Many people read the disadvantages of traveling solo, and get a bit nervous.

 Remember, most people take time off of work for a week or two at the most.
 They have very limited time to enjoy themselves before they must return back to their home country to start working again.
 Everyone wants to go to as many places and see as many things as possible before they have to return.
 The most efficient way to travel is definitely through an organized tour.